dananthonyobrien/site/portfolio.md

 * [WTL Summer-Winter Thermostat Quick Start Guide (PDF)](https://dananthonyobrien.github.io/site/A163816VA2.pdf)

 ### TEC3000 Thermostat ###

+**Technical Writing Project**
+During my time as thermostat writer, I made several major updates to the TEC3000 Thermostat documenation, particularly related to new features added in response to the Covid pandemic.
+To complete these updates I worked with Johnson Controls product managers, engineers, and software developers to understand the new features and then test them using firmware installed on the existing TEC3000 models in the lab.

+![TEC3000 Thermostats](https://github.com/dananthonyobrien/site/assets/59654922/433d2c14-c530-4083-bade-9e67438df628)
+***TEC3000 Thermostats in lab***

 **Product Description**
 The TEC3000 is the flagship Johnson Controls thermostat, designed to fully integrate with the Metasys Building Automation System (BAS) and a range of other Johnson Controls products.
 Interactive touchscreens provide an engaging user experience suitable for the modern workplace.
 Beyond the compelling design, the TEC3000 is feature rich, including epidemic control, occupant sensors, and CO ~2~ monitoring.

-**Technical Writing Project**
-During my time as thermostat writer, I made several updates to the TEC3000 documenation, particularly related to new features added in response to the Covid pandemic including epidemic control, occupant sensor, and CO2 monitoring ventillation.
-To complete these updates I worked with Johnson Controls product managers, engineers, and software developers to understand the new features and then test them using firmware installed on the existing TEC3000 models in the lab.

-![TEC3000 Thermostats](https://github.com/dananthonyobrien/site/assets/59654922/433d2c14-c530-4083-bade-9e67438df628)
-***TEC3000 Thermostats in lab***

 **Documentation Examples**
 * [TEC3000 documentation (HTML)](https://docs.johnsoncontrols.com/bas/search/all?query=tec3000&filters=ft%253AisPublication~%2522true%2522&period=custom_2021-05-01_2024-02-05&content-lang=en-US)